 Manual: ps manual

-4. Install pstree if it's not already present on your system.
+4. Install pstree if it is not available on your system.

 $ sudo apt update && sudo apt install --assume-yes psmisc # Ubuntu and Debian